 5. It Protects & Empowers Workers

-In a 2016 interview with CNBC, Elon Musk argued that the U.S. would need some form of UBI in the future to support all the workers displaced by new technology.
-Yang also cites this concern in his Freedom Dividend proposal, claiming that “the smartest people in the world now predict that a third of all working Americans will lose their job to automation in the next 12 years.”
-And Sam Altman, president of Y Combinator Research, says that this was one of the inspirations behind his company’s planned UBI experiment: to smooth over the “disruption” he believes technology will bring to the economy over the next few decades.
+In a 2016 interview with CNBC Make It, Musk argued that the U.S. would need some form of UBI in the future to support all the workers displaced by new technology.
+Yang cites this concern in his Freedom Dividend proposal, referencing predictions that “a third of all working Americans will lose their job to automation in the next 12 years.”
+And Sam Altman, president of the venture capital company Y Combinator, funded a UBI experiment to see if it could smooth over the disruption he believes technology will bring to the economy over the next few decades.

-Some experts argue that there’s little reason to believe new technology will create widespread unemployment.
-For instance, investor and tech pioneer Marc Andreessen points out in a 2017 Recode interview that this “recurring panic” about machines taking away people’s jobs pops up “every 25 or 50 years,” and so far, it has never happened.
+Some experts argue there’s little reason to believe new technology will create widespread unemployment.
+For instance, investor and tech pioneer Marc Andreessen told Recode in 2017 that this “recurring panic” about machines taking away people’s jobs pops up “every 25 or 50 years,” and so far, it has never happened.

-And even in the long run, the new jobs created by advancing technology may not pay as well as the old ones that were lost.
-As economist Paul Krugman notes, most of the new wealth created by the modern, high-tech economy goes to wealthier, more educated workers, while unskilled workers fall behind.
+And even in the long run, the new jobs created by advancing technology may not pay as well as the old ones.
+As economist Paul Krugman notes in his New York Times column, most of the new wealth created by the modern, high-tech economy goes to wealthier, more educated workers, while unskilled workers fall behind.

 Both Wenger and Krugman conclude that UBI is the best way to help these unskilled or low-skilled workers.
 It could provide: